 I hope you enjoy this recipe!
 Don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know what you think!
-Or just say hi 🙂 I’m always open to feedback and would love to connect!
+I absolutely love seeing you recreate my recipes 🙂 Happy cooking!

 Miso Dengaku Tofu Katsu